Michael Bentt: Acting career and life after boxing

 Bentt attended Northampton Community College in Bethlehem, Pennsylvania, where he studied radio/TV.
 Turning to acting, he was the second actor cast after Will Smith in Michael Mann's Ali.
 Michael landed the coveted role of Sonny Liston, while also serving as both Smith's chief sparring partner and assistant trainer during the six months of boxing training before principal photography began on the film.

 Bentt has contributed essays as a writer for Bert Sugar's Fight Game and the HBO boxing website.
 He has commentated on boxing matches for Bob Arum's Top Rank Boxing on ESPN in the United States, Filmnet in The Netherlands, and BBC Radio in the United Kingdom.

-In 2006, he had an on camera audition in Puerto Rico as part of HBO World Championship Boxing's search for an expert boxing commentator for the network‘s newest boxing segment.
+In 2006, he had an on camera audition in Puerto Rico as part of HBO World Championship Boxing's search for an expert boxing commentator for the network's newest boxing segment.
 Eventually the candidates were narrowed down to Bentt and the then recently retired former Heavyweight Champion, Lennox Lewis.

 In 2003, he was the first actor-in-residence at Northampton Community College in Pennsylvania, where he played the title role in 'Othello'.

-He has worked with directors Michael Mann (five times), Ron Shelton (twice), Clint Eastwood, Sylvester Stallone, and Bill L. Norton (five times).
+He has worked with directors, Ron Shelton (twice), Clint Eastwood, Sylvester Stallone, Bill L. Norton (five times), and Michael Mann (five times); one of his notable Mann roles was in Public Enemies, starring Johnny Depp as John Dillinger.
+Mann handpicked Bentt to play Herbert Youngblood, who, along with Dillinger, staged the infamous Crown Point Jail break.
 He also starred as Biggis (El Plaga) opposite Beanie Sigel, Noriega, and Damon Dash in the Dash-directed hip hop cult classic State Property 2.

-Appeared in Public Enemies starring Johnny Depp as John Dillinger.
-Director Michael Mann handpicked Bentt to play Herbert Youngblood, who along with Dillinger staged the infamous Crown Point Jail break.

 Among his guest starring roles in television dramas are 'Calvin Trainier', a Suge Knight-esque record label honcho in Michael Mann's Robbery Homicide Division, as 'Charles Lambert', an NFL linebacker who years earlier suffered sexual abuse at the hands of his adoptive father, and as 'Dion'- an imprisoned homosexual snitch in Sons Of Anarchy.

 In the winter of 2011 and summer of 2012 Bentt directed the critically received off-Broadway production of 'Kid Shamrock', a play about the struggles, triumphs, demons and redemption of 1970s Long Island New York middleweight contender 'Irish' Bobby Cassidy Sr.

 Bentt is cited by jazz and film composer, Terence Blanchard, as having provided the inspiration for his Opera Theatre Of St.Louis' 2013 production of 'Champion'.
 This play is based on the real life ring fights and subsequent death of Benny 'Kid' Paret at the hands of Emile Griffith, a bisexual boxer in 1962.
 Over the years while training Blanchard in boxing, Bentt, would share with him the transcendent and tragic elements that befell the two fighters.

 Bentt served as a faculty member and Co-Teacher for the 'Anna Deavere Smith Project: Empathy and Acting' at the Yerba Buena Center for the Arts in San Francisco during 2013.